EvitaKnits/cerebral-cipher/README.md

 - A clear end game phase
 - A method of starting a new game

-### Flowchart
+### Process Flowchart

-Here is the flowchart I created to visualise the processes in the game and where the user inputs were:
+I created this flowchart to visualise the processes in the game and where the user inputs were.

 ```mermaid
 flowchart TD